Chart Color Schemes

 Coober Pedy is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Coober Pedy's dwelling structure, as per the latest Census, consisted of 88.6% houses and 11.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro SA's 85.7% houses and 14.3% other dwellings.
+In Coober Pedy, as per the latest Census evaluation, 88.6% of dwellings were houses, with the remaining 11.3% being semi-detached, apartments, or other types.
+This compares to Non-Metro SA's 85.7% houses and 14.3% other dwellings.
 Home ownership in Coober Pedy stood at 47.3%, with mortgaged dwellings at 15.6% and rented ones at 37.1%.
-The median monthly mortgage repayment was $630, lower than Non-Metro SA's average of $1,138.
-The median weekly rent figure in Coober Pedy was $163, significantly lower than Non-Metro SA's $187 and the national average of $375.
-Nationally, Coober Pedy's mortgage repayments were substantially lower than the Australian average of $1,863.
+The median monthly mortgage repayment was $630, below Non-Metro SA's average of $1,138.
+Weekly rent in Coober Pedy was recorded at $163, compared to Non-Metro SA's $187.
+Nationally, Coober Pedy's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing